The Ultimate Guide to Successful Team Retrospectives (Part 1): 3 Tips for Introducing Retros

 Test Echometer now for free & enable varied retrospectives conveniently for all your teams!

-3. Develop an agile mindset
+3. Developing an agile mindset

 While methods are relatively easy to adapt, it takes time for teams to adapt a new mindset and work successfully with it.
 That is why it should be part of the inventory, especially when introducing retrospectives, to reflect on the implementation of the agile values in the team and then to make them a topic in the retrospectively.
 You can find out more about agile values and how you can use them in ours Blog article on agile values.